SolomonPerkins/solomonperkins.github.io/_posts/2020-05-03-Rich-Dad-Poor-Dad-Changed-My-Understanding-About-Money.md

 I'm not only echoing the teachings of Robert.
 The Bible makes mention that we need to understand debt and money - [Proverbs 22:7](https://www.biblegateway.com/passage/?search=Proverbs+22:7){:target=_blank}.
 We can't resolve a problem if you don't understand it.
 Money is a big problem for us all.
 Families are being separated due to a lack of financial knowledge.
 That is a problem worth fixing.

 Thank you, Vlad!
-Gratitude is a must, Toast.
+Gratitude is a must, toast!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/p8HoEvDh70Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>